Gruveo/sdk-examples-android-kotlin/README.md

 ```

-For more advanced configuration and options visit the <a href="https://github.com/Gruveo/sdk-examples-android-kotlin/blob/master/app/src/main/kotlin/com/gruveo/sdk/kotlin/MainActivity.kt">sample file.</a></br>
+For more advanced configuration and options, check the <a href="https://github.com/Gruveo/sdk-examples-android-kotlin/blob/master/app/src/main/kotlin/com/gruveo/sdk/kotlin/MainActivity.kt">sample file</a>.

-For production API credentials visit <a href="https://about.gruveo.com/developers/api-credentials">our website.</a>
+To request production API credentials, <a href="https://about.gruveo.com/developers/api-credentials/">get in touch</a>.

 Requirements
 ------------
-At least Android 4.2.x (API 17).</br>
+At least Android 4.2.x (API 17).

 The SDK manifest file contains the following features and permisions, so you <b>do not</b> have to add them in your project.

 ```
 <uses-feature
     android:name="android.hardware.camera"